MatthewLane412/UFOs/README.md

 ## Results
 To use this webpage, one can scroll through the table.
 To find filtered data, one can use the filter search on the left hand side of the page.

+#### Unfiltered text box.
+Light grey words are placeholders in the text box and don't filter the image.
 ![Code_Example](/static/images/Unfiltered_filter_box.PNG)